Disappearance of Joan Risch: Disappearance

-On the morning of October 24, Martin Risch got up early and left the house in his car for Logan Airport to catch an 8 a.m. flight to New York City.
+On the morning of October 24, 1961, Martin got up early and left the house in his car for Logan Airport to catch an 8 a.m. flight to New York.
 It was a business trip he had planned earlier, with the intention of staying overnight in Manhattan.
 Shortly after his departure, Joan woke the children and served them breakfast.
-She took her son across the street to the house of a neighbor, Barbara Barker, and left with Lillian in her car, a blue 1951 Chevrolet, for an appointment with a Bedford dentist who had been recommended by her college friend Morton.
+She took her son across the street to the house of a neighbor, Barbara Barker, and left with Lillian in her car, a blue 1951 Chevrolet, for an appointment with a Bedford dentist who had been recommended by a college friend named Sabra Morton.

-Following the appointment, Joan took Lillian on a brief shopping trip to a nearby department store, paying in cash.
+Following the appointment, Risch took Lillian on a brief shopping trip to a nearby department store, paying in cash.
 At the family home on Old Bedford Road, milk and mail were delivered while the Risches were absent.
 Neither the milkman nor postman reported anything unusual at the residence when questioned later.

-After picking up David at the Barkers', Joan and the children returned home at roughly 11:15 am.
+After picking up David at the Barker residence, Risch and the children returned home at roughly 11:15 a.m.
 Shortly afterward, a delivery driver for a dry cleaner came to the house to pick up several of Martin's suits.
 He entered the house to do so and did not recall anything out of the ordinary about Joan or the house.
-Following his visit, Joan changed from the more formal clothing she had worn to the dentist's appointment and her shopping into a blue housedress and white sneakers.
+Following his visit, Risch changed from the more formal clothing she had worn to the dentist's appointment and her shopping into a blue housedress and white sneakers.